 Healthcare

 This is not a staffing problem you can hire your way out of.
-MGMA benchmarks put medical front desk turnover near 20% per year, and every new hire takes 60–90 days to reach full productivity.
+MGMA benchmarks put medical front desk turnover near 20 percent per year, and every new hire takes 60 to 90 days to reach full productivity.
 The AMA has been documenting the same pattern for a decade: practices are drowning in administrative phone work while clinical time shrinks.

-The good news is that most of those calls don't have to reach a human at all.
-A well-designed voice agent — what SEMrush still categorizes as a "medical practice answering service," only this one is AI-native — can absorb 50–70% of routine call volume on day one.
+Most of those calls do not have to reach a human at all.
+A well-designed voice agent (what SEMrush still categorizes as a "medical practice answering service," only this one is AI-native) can absorb 50 to 70 percent of routine call volume on day one.
 Below is the math behind that claim, the playbook we use with Flexbone customers, and the specific call types you should hand off first.

 Why are medical practice front desks so overwhelmed by phone calls?

 Start with the volume.
-A typical primary care office running five providers handles 200–400 inbound calls per day.
-Specialty practices — orthopedics, dermatology, GI — often run higher because of procedure scheduling, prior authorization follow-ups, and post-op questions.
+A typical primary care office running five providers handles 200 to 400 inbound calls per day.
+Specialty practices in orthopedics, dermatology, and GI often run higher because of procedure scheduling, prior authorization follow-ups, and post-op questions.

 Break those calls down and a pattern appears fast.
-In every audit we've done (and we audit before we automate — there's a whole post on why), roughly 60–80% of inbound volume falls into the same six buckets:
+In the audits we've run (and we audit before we automate, there's a whole post on why), roughly 60-80% of inbound volume falls into the same six buckets:

-6. Routing — "I need to talk to Dr. Smith's nurse"
+6. Routing requests, the "I need to talk to Dr. Smith's nurse" calls.

 None of those are clinical judgment calls.
 None of them require a human ear.
 But every one of them pulls a trained front desk staff member off the patient standing in front of them, away from the intake paperwork, away from the copay conversation that actually needs empathy.